openjs-foundation/cross-project-council/governance/CPC_BOARD_DIRECTOR_EXPECTATIONS.md

 *   Review monthly meeting minutes.
 The Board is required to take minutes.
 These are captured by The Linux Foundation and distributed prior to each call.
 Directors should review these and make comments and clarifications as needed.
 *   Participate in special meetings and committees.
 There are a few special committees which meet quarterly, including the audit and finance committee.
 Also, the Board may hold working sessions from time to time.
 Directors are expected to participate as they are able.

-As a community director there are also a few more specific responsibilities:
+As a CPC Director there are also a few more specific responsibilities:

-*   Bring issues from the CPC to the board, follow up to ensure progress and help manage the tracking board https://github.com/openjs-foundation/cross-project-council/projects/5
+*   Bring [issues](https://github.com/openjs-foundation/cross-project-council/issues?q=is:issue%20state:open%20(label:%22board%20approval%20required%22%20OR%20label:waiting-on-board)) from the CPC to the board, follow up to ensure progress and help manages these issues.
 *   Request and follow up on votes on changes to governance that require board input.
 *   Advocate for and facilitate sharing of information between the board, the CPC and the projects.
 *   Act as one of the main contacts between the board, Foundation staff and the CPC and the projects.